 Consider the type of racing you are participating in.
 Inshore racing is usually sailed within certain wind strengths, without the extremes.
 Offshore, the conditions can be anything across the whole wind spectrum.

 At Ultimate Sails, we could make a sweeping statement here that based on the above information a larger sail wardrobe could be seen as more beneficial in offshore racing than inshore.
 There are further factors to consider, the boat and the crew.

 Crew numbers vary, from a fully crewed boat to sailing short-handed, and the number of crew will influence the strategy on board.
 Kevin notes that at Ultimate Sails we have seen an increase in short-handed sailing, especially with our European customers.
-As well as adapting the sail sizes here, further areas are refined for ease of handling and changes include webbed hanks and slabbed reefing headsails, as these are less likely to snag and make the sails easy to reef and drop/hoist as necessary.
+As well as adapting the sail sizes we've improved ease of handling and sail changes by developing soft hanks and slab reefing headsails, as these are less likely to snag and make the sails easy to reef and drop / hoist as necessary.

 The type of boat and its speed comparable to others in class will influence the sail wardrobe in accordance to the rating.
 The fastest boats in the fleet, want the ability to get away off the start line and break away from the pack.
 The slower boats may find themselves in significant wind shadows on the start line.
 Larger headsails will give a boat greater ability to power through disturbed air, whilst a properly trimmed correctly set, maybe smaller sail, will help the faster boats break free.